English subsidy of James VI: Keeping an accurate account

 By May 1591, the money came to be managed by Thomas Foulis a well connected Edinburgh goldsmith and his business partner the Edinburgh textile merchant Robert Jousie.
 Foulis and Jousie were regarded as the "chief furnishers" of the king and queen by July 1596.
-An account made by Foulis for the years 1594 to 1596 survives.
+An account made by Foulis for the years 1594 to 1596 survives and has been published.
 The money was received for James VI from the English subsidy, from the duty on the gold mines of Crawford Mure and Robert Mure, money coined at the royal mint by Thomas Acheson, and further subsidy money received from the Secretary, Richard Cockburn of Clerkington.
 Elizabeth had let it be known that the money given to Cockburn should be taken to Scotland, and not spent in London, as had happened in previous years.

 In London, Foulis and Jousie, or their agents, would pay the tellers and clerks of the Exchequer a handling fee of £20 when the money was paid out.
 Robert Jousie was delayed in England in 1597 waiting for the subsidy.
 James VI wrote to Elizabeth I about his "endless detaining", saying that Jousie's "errand, it is turned from an honourable annuity to a voluntary uncertainty almost after long begging".
 Foulis was bankrupted in January 1598, and the money from England was then recorded in the usual treasurer's account kept by Walter Stewart, 1st Lord Blantyre and his successor, Alexander Elphinstone, 4th Lord Elphinstone.
 The Scottish diplomat and intriguer Archibald Douglas suggested that Foulis was dishonest in his accounting.
 According to Douglas, Foulis had selected a ring from a goldsmith in London as the king's gift to Anthony Bacon, a secretary of the Earl of Essex.
 Bacon later tried to pawn the ring with the same London goldsmith, who said it was worth only half the amount that Foulis had allowed for it in the account of the royal subsidy.